The Great Wave off Kanagawa: Creation

 After several years of work and other drawings, Hokusai arrived at the final design for The Great Wave off Kanagawa in late 1831.
 Two similar works from around 30 years before the publication of The Great Wave can be considered forerunners: Kanagawa-oki Honmoku no Zu and Oshiokuri Hato Tsusen no Zu, both of which depict a boat (a sailing boat in the former, and a rowing boat in the latter) in the midst of a storm and at the base of a great wave that threatens to engulf them.
+Hokusai is also thought to have drawn on the Rinpa school paintings of Ogata Kōrin (1658–1716) and Sakai Hōitsu (1761–1829): one of the illustrations in Hōitsu's ehon Ōson gafu (1817) shows clear similarities between its own wave and the one Hokusai would later depict.
 The Great Wave off Kanagawa demonstrates Hokusai's drawing skill.
 The print, though simple in appearance to the viewer, is the result of a lengthy process of methodical reflection.
 Hokusai established the foundations of this method in his 1812 book Quick Lessons in Simplified Drawing, in which he explains that any object can be drawn using the relationship between the circle and the square: "The book consists of showing the technique of drawing using only a ruler and a compass ...
 This method starts with a line and the most naturally obtained proportion".
 He continues in the book's preface: "All forms have their own dimensions which we must respect ...
 It must not be forgotten that such things belong to a universe whose harmony we must not break".

 Hokusai returned to the image of The Great Wave a few years later when he produced Kaijo no Fuji for the second volume of One Hundred Views of Fuji.
 This print features the same relationship between the wave and the mountain, and the same burst of foam.
 There are no humans or boats in the latter image, and the wave fragments coincide with the flight of birds.
 While the wave in The Great Wave moves in the opposite direction of the Japanese reading – from right to left – the wave and birds in Kaijo no Fuji move in unison.